OpenMDAO/dymos/docs/dymos_book/index.md

 -   Transform typical state variables into control variables (differential inclusion {cite}`Seywald1994`).
 -   Use nonlinear solvers to satisfy the collocation constraints.
 -   Single and multiple shooting within the same interface.
--   Leverage multiprocessing capabilities to improve performance
+-   Leverage multiprocessing capabilities to improve performance.

 ## Why Dymos?